 David Drewry and Bill Zuercher of UNC Chapel Hill and the Structural Genomics Consortium

-Two scientists living thousands of miles apart were unknowingly working on opposite ends of the same problem when they met our our last ICRW in 2013.
+Two scientists living thousands of miles apart were unknowingly working on opposite ends of the same problem when they met at our last ICRW in 2013.
 Adrienne Flanagan, a pathologist and professor at University College London (UCL), had spent close to a decade trying to identify possible vulnerabilities and new treatment targets in chordoma.
 David Drewry, then a scientist with GlaxoSmithKline (GSK) in the U.S. and now head of the University of North Carolina’s Structural Genomics Consortium site, was building a program through which GSK could share its shelved compounds freely with academicians and investigators around the world.

 Uncommon Action Award